Introduction

 Q6: What type of person should opt for a jet ski with a guide?

-A6: The guided jet ski is ideal for beginners or those who prefer a more structured and safe experience.
-It's also great for those traveling in a group who want to ensure everyone is well-guided and protected during the activity.
+A6: Guided jet skiing is ideal for beginners or those who prefer a more structured and safe experience.
+It's also excellent for those traveling in a group who want to ensure everyone is well-guided and protected during the activity.

 Q7: And who is a self-guided jet ski best suited for?

-A7: Unguided jet skis are perfect for people with previous experience for jet ski riders looking for a more free and personal adventure.
-They can also appeal to those who want to explore the coast without restrictions and enjoy a moment of connection with nature.
+A7: Self-guided jet skis are perfect for people with disabilities.
+Previous experience for jet ski riders seeking a more free and personal adventure.
+They can also be attractive to those who want to explore the coast without restrictions and enjoy a moment of connection with nature.

 Q8: Can I change my jet ski reservation?

 A8: Many rental companies offer options for modifying your reservation, but this depends on their policies.
-It's a good idea to do your research before booking.
-If you have any questions, check with the supplier directly to learn about the available options and possible change fees.
+It's a good idea to inquire before booking.
+If you have any questions, check directly with the supplier to learn about the available options and possible change fees.

 Regardless of which option you choose, both guided and unguided experiences can offer unforgettable moments on the water.
 The decision depends on your preferences and experience level!